 Pay

-Provincially appointed members of a police service board are paid a daily rate of $150.
+Provincially appointed members of a police service board are paid a daily rate of at least $150 by the municipality as required by provincial legislation.

 Term